senzing-garage/knowledge-base/proposals/quickstart-grpc/map-and-load-your-own-data.md

 ## Add records

-5. To add your data to the Senzing database, in the following example modify the value of `INPUT_FILENAME` to match the path to your file of JSON lines.
+5. To add your data to an ephemeral Senzing database, in the following example modify the value of `INPUT_FILENAME` to match the path to your file of JSON lines.

     1. :pencil2: